MonoMSK: Monocular 3D Musculoskeletal Dynamics Estimation: Related Work

 In contrast to prior approaches, our proposed \emph{MonoMSK} framework unifies kinematic perception and dynamic reasoning within a single, end-to-end trainable model.
+MonoMSK is a biomechanics/physics refinement module, not an HMR backbone.
+It uses SMPL mesh vertices as virtual markers with anatomy-constrained kinematic alignment and dynamics-based supervision, yielding improved joint accuracy and MPBLPE even from identical HMR mesh inputs.
+Beyond BioPose’s kinematics-only pipeline \cite{koleini2025biopose}, MonoMSK also estimates joint torques and GRFs and enforces temporal physical consistency via differentiable forward dynamics (ODE).
 By embedding a differentiable physics solver directly into a transformer-based motion prediction architecture, MonoMSK simultaneously learns inverse dynamics (force–torque inference) and forward dynamics (motion generation) without separate optimization stages.
 This integration enables physically stable, temporally coherent, and anatomically consistent motion trajectories—achieving biomechanical accuracy comparable to laboratory systems while maintaining the scalability and flexibility of modern deep learning.